 For example, it can generate all sorts of reminders, helping you control not only the therapy sessions but the rest of the treatment.
 The pill reminder ensures that the child follows the medication plan to the letter, obtaining positive results.

 If you have just found out that your child suffers from ADHD, you are more likely to change the treatment plan in a short period of time.
 This is especially true for the actual medication, as the doctor will try out several drugs and adjust the dosage accordingly.
-Thankfully, you can adjust the app reminders with accordance to the prescribed instructions (timing and dosage).
+Thankfully, you can adjust the app reminders in accordance to the prescribed instructions (timing and dosage).

 CareClinic is much more than a medication reminder to be used for kids with ADHD.
 You can use it to be reminded of upcoming doctor appointments, as well as any other engagements (therapy sessions or programs involving parents).
-Everything logged will result in charts that can be shared with your care provider to asses the efficacy of the treatment.
+Everything logged will result in charts that can be shared with your care provider to assess the efficacy of the treatment.